 By Steve Newton

-Thirty years ago today–on October 4, 1985–the Tears Are Not Enough music documentary was released in Canadian theatres.
+Way back on October 4, 1985, the Tears Are Not Enough music documentary was released in Canadian theatres.
 You might have seen it.
 More likely you only heard the song, which was Canada’s response to USA for Africa’s “We Are the World”, which in turn was the United States’ response to Band Aid’s “Do They Know It’s Christmas”.

 It all goes back to former Georgia Straight music editor Bob Geldof, who cowrote “Christmas” with Midge Ure and was the main motivator behind the Band Aid charity supergroup and the Band Aid concerts that raised millions for Ethiopian famine relief.

 Good on ya, Bob.

 Here’s my review of the Tears Are Not Enough movie, which was published in Vancouver’s Georgia Straight newspaper the week after it opened.
 (Looking back, I can’t believe that I mentioned schmaltz king David Foster’s “musical genius”.
 Must have been feeling pretty damn charitable that day!)

 If you haven’t already contributed to Ethiopian aid by sending in pledges during Live Aid, or purchasing the “Do They Know It’s Christmas”, USA For Africa, “Tears Are Not Enough”, or West Coast Musicians Aid for Africa records, there is still a way to do your part–and get a behind-the-scenes look at how Canada’s top performers did theirs.